 To arrange for advance payment of hospital and medical expenses, the participant must sign an authorisation form allowing the Administrator to recover payment from the provincial/territorial health insurance plan.
 The participant must reimburse the Administrator for any payment made on their behalf which is in excess of the amount eligible for reimbursement under the provincial/territorial health insurance plan and the PSHCP.

 Transportation arrangements to the nearest hospital that provides the appropriate care or back to Canada.

 A message service for family and business associates; messages will be held for up to 15 days.

 A telephone interpretation service.

 Official travel status

 Employees required to travel on “official travel status” for government business are covered under the Emergency Benefit while Travelling and are eligible to use the Emergency Travel Assistance Services during the entire period of “official travel status”.
-Although there is no time limit to be on “official travel status”, the $500,000 (in Canadian dollars) benefit coverage limit still applies.
+Although there is no time limit to be on “official travel status”, the $1 million (in Canadian dollars) benefit coverage limit still applies.